Texas Sports Betting – Legal Status & Best DFS Sites (2025)

 What you can't bet on in Texas

 Lone Star State bettors do not have access to locally regulated Texas sportsbooks.
-Should legal sports betting come to Texas, wagering on all professional, college, and Olympic sports will be in play.
+Should legal sports betting become available in Texas, wagering on all professional, college, and Olympic sports will be permitted.

 Politics